Send the link below via email or IMCopy

-Heart rate is not always very reliable but evidence suggests that variability increases with stress.
+Heart rate is not always very reliable but evidence suggests that variability reduces with stress.

-Comparing baseline levels of ACTH to during stress can indicate whether the experience induces a stress response.
+Comparing baseline levels to during stress can indicate whether the experience induces a stress response.

 Also, you can ask how generally stressed an animal is using a cortisol challenge.